 Finish What You Start: The Federal government isn't going to pay for classes you don't attend or withdraw from.
-In order to maintain aid eligibility students must complete at least 67% of their attempted coursework.
+In order to maintain aid eligibility students must complete at least 67% (or two-thirds) of their attempted coursework.
 Sounds easy?
 Think about it this way: you register for 12 hours in the Fall but withdraw from 6 hours due to your busy schedule.
 You have just lowered your completion rate to 50% which is below the required 67% needed to keep your aid eligibility - NOT GOOD!!!

 The Van Wilder Effect: Contrary to the popular movie, postponing your degree completion is not all it's cracked up to be - and the Federal government is making sure students know it.
 In order to maintain aid eligibility a student must demonstrate that they will be able to complete their degree without attempting more than 150% the number of credits needed for their degree.
 In plain English: your degree requires 120 credits, you must be able to graduate without attempting more than 180 credits (120 x 150% = 180).